top of page

 • Yoga on the grass — bring a mat, Justins Park

-Tip for couples: Weekday evenings are quieter.
-You will get better spots and fewer people in your photos.
+Weekday evenings are quieter.
+Better spots, fewer people in your photos.

 • Fish and chips at Justins Park — under $15 for a feed with a view